containers/podman-desktop/WEBSITE_CONTRIBUTING.md

 # Contributing to podman-desktop.io

-Contributing to the Podman Desktop website is a valuable way to support the project's.
+Contributing to the Podman Desktop website is a valuable way to support the project.
 Here are several ways you can contribute:

 - **Enhancing Content:** Improve existing pages by updating information, correcting inaccuracies, or adding new sections.
 - **Writing Blog Posts:** Share insights, tutorials, or news related to Podman Desktop by authoring blog posts.